Cotton, soybeans and even hemp decimated by Florence. Here’s what it will cost SC.

 Fields loaded with mature peanuts were inundated with water, ruining the crop.
 Soybean fields were wrecked.
 And acres of once-plump cotton bolls had been shredded by hurricane force winds.

-“The lint was literally hanging by a threat or was blown to the ground,” he said.
+“The lint was literally hanging by a thread or was blown to the ground,” he said.
 “And that (cotton) field was typical.
 Everything was ready for harvest.
 Everything was at its most vulnerable.”

 Weathers estimates that the eight counties of the Pee Dee suffered $125 million in losses.
 And those losses come on the heels of the 1,000-year flood in 2015 and Hurricane Matthew in 2016.